-Why do we have number ranging in the supermarkets from 1 to 5, dots increasing in a neat line or different shades of colour to identify what strength a bag of coffee is?
+Why do we have numbers ranging in the supermarkets from 1 to 5?
+Some have dots increasing in a neat line or different shades of colour to identify what strength a bag of coffee is?

-Surely strength is made up from the how much coffee is dissolved in the liquid.
-Take for example a nice gin and tonic, if you have a shot of gin in a pint of tonic it’s going to be weak?
-Now let’s take a shot of tonic and a pint of gin – strong eh!
-Every diluted beverage is the same whether it’s a cup of freshly brewed loose leaf tea, a refreshing orange squash or a pint of shandy – it’s all about the ratio to get the correct balance for the perfect drink.
+Surely strength is made up from the how much coffee is dissolved in the liquid?
+Take for example a nice gin and tonic.
+If you have a shot of gin in a pint of tonic it is going to be weak!
+Now lets take a shot of tonic and a pint of gin, strong eh!
+Every diluted beverage is the same whether it’s a cup of freshly brewed loose leaf tea.
+A refreshing orange squash or a pint of shandy.
+It’s all about the ratio to get the correct balance for the perfect drink.

-When producing coffee (espresso or filter) not all the coffee bean itself can be dissolved into the liquid.
-In fact, only around 30% of the bean is dissolved hence being left with wet soggy coffee grounds once the liquid has been removed.
-Now within this 30% that will get dissolved, only around 20% approximately is what we want to go into the cup.
-This is your caffeine / strength.
+Producing coffee (espresso or filter) does not allow all of the coffee bean to be dissolved into the liquid.
+In fact, only around 30% of the bean gets dissolved.
+Generally, this leaves wet soggy coffee grounds behind when the liquid is removed.
+Now within this 30% that is dissolved, only around 20% approximately is what we want to go into the cup.
+This is your caffeine strength.

-No-matter how you brew the coffee, no matter how much liquid is used you can only ever get the same amount of extracted caffeine from the coffee bean.
-That’s just life and chemistry, no magic
+No matter how you brew the coffee.
+No matter how much liquid you use you can only ever get the same amount of extracted caffeine from the coffee beans.
+That’s just life and chemistry, no magic involved.

-What we can control are the other elements to get the best flavour.
-Water to coffee ratio as mentioned earlier with my G&T analogy, an excellent quality water and filtered where needed, the amount of time the ground coffee sits in the water, the correct water temperature and even down to the correct grind size for the chosen brew method ( Espresso, cafetiere, v60, chemex , or a pour over for example all should have different particle size) all these variables will have an impact on the extraction being either weak or strong.
+We can however control some of the other elements to get the best flavour.
+Water to coffee ratio as mentioned earlier with my G&T analogy.
+Use excellent quality water and filtered where possible.
+The time the grounds sit in the water.
+The correct water temperature and even down to the correct grind size for the chosen brew.
+Espresso, cafeteria, V60, chemed, or a pour over for example all should have different particle sizes.
+All these variables will have an impact on the extraction being either weak or strong.

-The wonderful taste coffee gives us is dependent on its country of origin, the process used in its harvesting, the blending by the expert roasters and the physical process of roasting.
-Roasting brings out the flavour and aroma, and as a rule the darker the roast the more pronounced the bitterness will be with the least acidity in the finished drink.
+The wonderful taste coffee gives us is dependent on the country of origin.
+Processes used in the harvesting.
+Blending by the expert roasters and the physical process of the bean roasting.
+Flavour and aroma is brought out during roasting.
+Because of this, it is a rule that the darker the roast the more pronounced the bitterness will be.
+The darker the roast the least acidity in the final drink product.

-If it’s a dark roast or a light roast it still has the same amount of caffeine which can be extracted so when our supermarkets are mentioning strength I feel this mostly referencing the roast profile i.e. a mild, a medium or a dark roast.
-The coffee descriptors will give you what you should expect in the cup.
+So to summarise.
+A dark roast or a light roast has the same amount of caffeine extracted from the beans.
+So when our supermarkets are mentioning strength, I feel this mostly references the roast profile i.e. a mild, a medium or a dark roast.
+The coffee descriptors will give you what you see in the cup.

-Brazilian coffee can vary in profile from spicy and rich to mild and fruity but great blended for filter coffee’s
+Brazilian coffee varies in profile from spicy and rich to mild and fruity.
+Great for a filter coffee!

-The Africans – complex & bold that is generally described as sweet, fruity and floral. with the most popular roasts coming from Tanzania, Ethiopia, Kenya, Uganda, Rwanda and Burundi.
+The Africans are more complex & bold.
+Generally a sweet, fruity and floral coffee taste.
+With the most popular roasts coming from Tanzania, Ethiopia, Kenya, Uganda, Rwanda and Burundi.

-Ultimately, it’s a personal choice, just like having a shot of tonic in a pint of gin.
-Strength guides on supermarket packaging can be a bit misleading.
+Ultimately, it’s a personal choice.
+Just like having a shot of tonic in a pint of gin.
+Strength guides on supermarket packaging can in my opinion be a bit misleading.